mikezila/uQuake3/README.md

 Long answer: Probably not.
 I have a sister project to this one that loads Quake 1 maps, but Quake 1 maps are very different than Quake 3 maps.
 Quake 2 is somewhere in the middle.
 Half-Life is very very close to Quake 1.
 Half-Life 2 is more complex than the others, but would be doable I think.
 It would require its own project, though.
 I'm not sure it would work very well.
 Half-Life 2's levels require a lot of props and image effects for their final look and feel, and that would be hard to recreate in Unity with just the data in the map.

 ## Can I fork/use this?
+What license is this?

 By all means.
 You don't need to give me any credit or anything.
 Have fun.
+This project is in the public domain.